gnosisguild/zodiac-modifier-roles/README.md

 - Assign roles to addresses
 - Allow roles access to call, delegate call, and/or send to address
 - Scope which functions a role can call on given address
-- Scope which paramters are allowed on a given function
+- Define conditions on function parameters

 ### Flow